VRRodrigues/OPV/README.md

 1) https://pubs.acs.org/doi/10.1021/acs.jpclett.1c03526
 2) https://pubs.acs.org/doi/10.1021/acs.jpclett.8b00635

-Since the exact acceptor used in each donor–acceptor pair of the original FA dataset was not provided, this information was manually collected from the 503 references cited in the dataset.
+Since the exact acceptor used in each donor–acceptor pair of the original FA dataset was not provided, that information was manually collected from the 503 references cited in the dataset.